-Entry Format: The campus (if applicable), program or activity for which a sub-grantee or subcontractor is being used, the name of the sub-grantee or subcontractor, a description of and justification for the services provided, and the total cost of those services.
+Entry Format: The campus (if applicable), the name of the sub-grantee or subcontractor, a description of and justification for the services provided, and the total cost of those services.

 11.8.6 Schedule F: Operating Expenses, Services, and Books.
 Schedule F shall identify all other allowable direct costs (other than those identified in Schedules A-E).